Skip to main content

 • makes the cookie expire

 • sends a a request for program SAMPLEPAG1 (no input variables provided).
-As a consequence, the log in page (Figure 1) appears.
+As a consequence, the login page (Figure 1) appears.

 Contact